carlosgimenes/Training-Duolingo/Frases.md

 Who do you go fishing with? = Com quem você vai pescar?

 Who has the most dangerous job? = Quem tem o trabalho mais perigoso?
+Who is helping you? = Quem está ajudando você?
 Who is the richest person in China? = Quem é a pessoa mais rica da China?
 Who is the richest soccer player in the world? = Quem é o jogador de futebol mais rico do mundo?
 Who is the woman with the big glasses?